l7mp/stunner/docs/examples/kurento-one2one-call/README.md

 operator](https://github.com/l7mp/stunner-gateway-operator) watches the Kubernetes API server for GateayConfig updates and re-renders STUNner's running config in response.
 STUNner pods in turn watch their own configuration file, and whenever there is a change they reconcile the TURN server for the new setup.
-In this case, STUNner will switch to `longterm` authentication, and all this goes without having to restart the server.
+In this case, STUNner will switch to `ephemeral` authentication mode, and all this goes without having to restart the server.

 Check that the running config indeed is updated correctly.